There are just under 9,000 qualified actuaries (FIA) worldwide. Take a look at the link below to find out more statistics about the profession.

 You will begin preparation for your placement year during the second year of your degree and will complete the placement during your fourth year with a presentation of how you found your placement to the second year students.

-Career prospects for actuarial students are very good - the main employers are pensions consultancies, insurance companies and finance houses.
+Career prospects for actuarial students are very good - the main employers are pension consultancies, insurance companies and finance houses.
 There are high rewards available!

-The majority of actuarial positions are in Dublin and London although good job prospects also exist in Manchester, Birmingham, Edinburgh, Leeds and Glasgow.
+The majority of actuarial positions are in Dublin and London although good job prospects exist throughout the UK and Ireland.
 There are a limited but growing number of opportunities in Belfast.

 The Actuarial Science and Risk Management degree at Queen’s has been granted exemption from subjects CT1 through to CT8 of the professional exams.
 This is the most exemptions offered by any UK university offering an Actuarial degree.

-Our staff is made up of a balance of experienced Actuaries, Statisticians and Financial Mathematicians.
-Many of us have close links with the actuarial profession and for the Actuarial Studies degree we have taken on two members of staff who were practicing actuaries with pensions consultancies and insurance firms.
+Our staff is made up of a balance of experienced actuaries, Statisticians and Financial Mathematicians.
+Many of us have close links with the actuarial profession and for the Actuarial Science and Risk Management degree we have taken on two additional members of staff who were practicing actuaries with pensions consultancies and insurance firms.
 For more details of staff see the link below.

 In September 2007 we welcomed 52 new students to the first year of the new actuarial studies degree, 39 joined us in September 2008 and 41 in September 2009.
 Each year we plan to take in around 40 students coming from a variety of places with Northern Ireland being the main location.